 Acción Social de Puerto Rico, Inc. ASPRI (Río Grande)

 ASPRI runs a community agriculture-training program which trains 240 participants annually for cutting-edge careers in hydroponics.
 HF funds have been used to rehabilitate its Río Grande agricultural service center and rebuild their hydroponic greenhouse, which was damaged by María.
 HF support is crucial in restoring ASPRI’s training center and readying the facility to enroll a new cohort.

 Para la Naturaleza (Las Marías and Ciales)

-With support from Hispanic Federation, Para la Naturaleza provided micro-grants to two local farmers to restart their crop production and re-engage with local farmers markets and agroecological economy, including direct distribution to restaurants.
+With support from HF, Para la Naturaleza provided microgrants to two local farmers to restart crop production and re-engage with local farmers markets and the agroecological economy, including direct produce distribution to restaurants.

 El Departamento de la Comida (Island-wide)